Sbig App

 • Pre- and post-hospital care

-The main benefits of pear fruit include improved digestion, hydration, immunity, and heart health.
+The main benefits of the pear fruit include improved digestion, hydration, immunity, and heart health.

 Yes, pears are safe during pregnancy when consumed in moderation and with medical advice if necessary.